Privacy And Technology

 Young people thrived on the conveniences of technology and had some concerns, while older generations, who were able to get by in a time before its advent, seemed more distrustful of tech’s consequences.
 Men considered these consequences differently than women did.
 Even people across different industries had varying thoughts about what technology was good for and what the greatest risks were of its privacy shortcomings.

 If anything, the wide array of opinions on privacy in the digital age is a demonstration of rising awareness among the American public.
-Even 10 years ago, this level of comprehension would not have existed.
+Even just over a decade ago, this level of comprehension would not have existed.
 Whether people fear camera surveillance, social media, or don’t really care at all about technology’s preeminence, it’s assuring to know information regarding the subject has become more widely available and discussed.
 Finally, people of all walks of life are giving these important issues more and more thought.

 Fair Use Statement